napari/cookiecutter-napari-plugin/PROMPTS.md

 For more information on writers see the [specification reference][writer-spec].

-## writer_layer_types

-List of layer type constraints for the writer.
-These constraints declare the kinds of data this writer is capable of saving.For more information on writers see the [specification reference][writer-spec].

-## writer_filename_extensions

-List of filename extensions compatible with this writer.
-The first entry is used as the default if necessary.
-This is used in the "Save As" dialog for presenting file-extension options.
-For more information on writers see the [specification reference][writer-spec].

 ## include_sample_data_plugin

-Choosing `"y"` for this prompt will create an example sample-data provider implmentation inside your plugin's module in the file `_sample_data.py`.
+Choosing `"y"` for this prompt will create an example sample-data provider implementation inside your plugin's module in the file `_sample_data.py`.
 For more information see the [specification reference][sample-data-spec].

 ## include_dock_widget_plugin